jimdigriz/bratwurst/board/ar7/wag54g/README.md

 There is a single screw beneath each of the four removable rubber feet.
 Once you remove them, and break the 'security' sticker, you should be able to pop off the front by pulling either the left or right hand side where there are latches; they are firm but you should be able to do all the work with your thumb and forefinger.
 Once popped everything should slide apart, but be careful with the cable inside that attaches the wireless card to the aerial.

-To detach the board from the chassis, there is a single larger screw in the center, the board then slides out from some clips with no trouble.
+To detach the board from the chassis, there is a single larger screw in the centre, the board then slides out from some clips with no trouble.

 ## Serial Cable